Relax and revive or explore and excite:

-From Rainbow Falls and Puketi Rainforest in Kerikeri to the famous Ninety Mile Beach north of Kaitaia and on to Cape Reinga and lighthouse, where the Pacific Ocean and the Tasman Sea join aquatic hands… there is a wealth of land to explore.
+From Rainbow Falls and Puketi Rainforest in Kerikeri to the famous Ninety Mile Beach north of Kaitaia and on to Cape Reinga and the lighthouse, where the Pacific Ocean and the Tasman Sea join aquatic hands… there is a wealth of land to explore.

 Maori believe the soul departs from this northern-most point in New Zealand for the onward spiritual journey (Spirits Bay).

 The Far North is renowned for golf courses from Waitangi (which many suggest offers one of the most beautiful vistas in the world), to the Bay of Islands club in Kerikeri or to Kauri Cliffs just 20 minutes’ drive north.